 In 1956, he was at Fort Worth (Texas League), where his 41 home runs, 128 RBIs, and .287 average proved his was ready for the final step.
 Don was 21 when the Dodgers called him up to the big leagues that September.

-Demeter made his major league debut for the Dodgers at Ebbets Field on September 18, 1956.
-He struck out in a pinch hit appearance that day.
+Demeter made his major-league debut for the Dodgers at Ebbets Field on September 18, 1956.
+He struck out in a pinch-hit appearance that day.
 "I didn't even take a swing.
 The next night I got to pinch hit again and the first swing I took, I hit a home run.
 They put me in the Ebbets Hall of Fame because I have a .500 average in Ebbets Field.
 I had an at-bat in Pittsburgh.
 I think I grounded out."
-Don finished the season going one for three.
+Don finished the season going 1-for-3.
 The Brooklyn Dodgers went on to capture their second consecutive National League crown.

 He spent the entire 1957 season playing for the St. Paul Saints of the American Association, where he hit 28 home runs and sported a solid .309 batting average.
 It was then that Don's father first saw him play baseball, when St. Paul paid a visit to play Denver.

-Demeter really started getting noticed in 1959, when the press began calling him "Dangerous" and "Dazzling" Don Demeter, as well as "Big D." This was especially true after he smacked three two-run home runs, including an inside-the-park home run, in a single game, on April 21, to help beat the Giants 9-7.
+Demeter really started getting noticed in 1959, when the press began calling him "Dangerous" and "Dazzling" Don Demeter, as well as "Big D." This was especially true after he smacked three two-run home runs, including an inside-the-park home run, in a single game, on April 21, the last one in the bottom of the 11th to beat the Giants, 9-7.
 One Los Angeles paper even had a contest to give him a nickname.
 The winning name?
-"Spee-Demeter".
-He led the Dodgers in RBIs through July, although his inconsistency led to spotty playing time as the year wore on.
-He did finish the year with a very respectable .256 batting average, 18 home runs, and 70 RBIs.
+"Spee-Demeter."3 He led the Dodgers in RBIs through July, although his inconsistency led to spotty playing time as the year wore on.
+He did finish the year with a respectable .256 batting average, 18 home runs, and 70 RBIs.